Supply Chain

 Why it hurts

 Late deliveries ripple through planning, overtime, and customer service.
 The Monthly Supplier Delivery Index hit 55.2% in April 2025, meaning lead times lengthened again after two years of improvement.
 When components arrive late, planners inflate safety stock, raising working capital needs.
+Delayed deliveries also complicate purchases and inventory management, making it harder to accurately forecast demand and maintain optimal stock levels.

 Root causes

-- Over-committed production lines at the supplier
+• Over-committed production lines at the supplier

-- Transportation bottlenecks (port congestion, driver shortages)
+• Transportation bottlenecks (port congestion, driver shortages)

-- Under-estimating your forecast changes
+• Under-estimating your forecast changes

 What you can do

-- Track OTIF (on-time, in-full) and publish scorecards each month.
-A simple traffic-light status—green ≥ 95 percent, yellow 90–95 percent, red < 90 percent—keeps suppliers honest.
+• Track OTIF (on-time, in-full) and publish scorecards each month.
+A simple traffic-light status — green ≥ 95%, yellow 90–95%, red < 90% — keeps suppliers honest.

-3. Over-concentration in High-Risk Zones
+3. Over-Concentration in High-Risk Zones

 Why it hurts